 Gas vs Battery Leaf Blower Maintenance

 If you’ve been using battery-powered tools for a while, you recognize the many things needed to keep them running.
 You also understand having to keep a small container of gas around for refills.
 You know about having to mix the proper ratio of gas and oil for your two-cycle products.
-Fiddling with the pull string, priming bubble, choke (especially after winter or a period of disuse) becomes second-nature.
-Fouled spark plugs and rebuilding carburetors could also take some additional time out of your schedule.
+Fiddling with the pull string, priming bubble, and choke (especially after winter) becomes second nature.
+And cleaning spark plugs and rebuilding carburetors will also take some additional time out of your schedule.

 Of course, we’ve done tons of good work with gas-powered tools, but you still need to contend with these issues when using them.

 So, what about the maintenance of battery-powered blowers?

 Well, remember to charge the battery.
 It’s cleaner—and fewer parts have to work correctly after a period of disuse.
 They also don’t generate the heat that gas-powered blowers generate.

 The potential downside?
 Parts and support.
 Many battery-powered tools have very few parts available—particularly on a local dealer level.
 Instead, you often have to send the tool in, losing the use of it for several weeks at a time.
 Even warranty coverage tends to be a tad difficult depending upon where you bought the tool.
 Pros definitely need to keep this in mind when making the switch to battery or setting up a dedicated battery-only trailer.

 It might not make or break your buying decision, but the decibels produced while the work is done are no small matter both for your ears and your neighbors’ ears.
 Battery-powered blowers are quieter than their gas counterparts.